-It’s reasonable to speculate that several members of the Kennedy family might be what’s often labeled “gifted.”
+It’s reasonable to speculate that several members of the Kennedy family probably qualify as intellectually gifted.
 Certainly the eldest children, Joe Jr., Jack, and Kathleen, had the sort of superstar profiles we want to expect from gifted children, though we might also speculate that this is because they were so wealthy and privileged.

-Regardless of how you want to describe his older siblings, Bobby didn’t fit that elite mold.
-The Kennedys’ seventh child and third son showed signs of asynchronous development—that is, of being out of step with the traits and behaviors expected at a given age.
+Bobby, however, didn’t seem to fit that elite mold.
+The Kennedys’ seventh child and third son showed signs of what some gifted education experts call asynchronous development—that is, of being out of step with the traits and behaviors expected at a given age.
 Though this asynchronicity isn’t a core part of TPD, we can argue that Dabrowski made way for others to tie it in later when he wrote that “[p]ositive infantilism is a function of strong imaginational and emotional overexcitability usually combined with creative talent” (1996, p.
 140).
 Bobby remained asynchronous throughout his life.
 According to Robert Coles, a child psychiatrist who befriended him when he was in the Senate, Senator Robert F. Kennedy still sometimes resembled an awkward teenager; at other times, he was childlike in his wonder, in his curiosity, in his enthusiasms.
 He would make a face when he was put off by something, and he got excited about eating ice cream.
 His personal favorite flavor was chocolate, as he told Coles in an animated conversation about the merits of various flavors (20-21).

 But as you might imagine, the childhood manifestation of this asynchrony was not met with approval by a patriarch who was grooming his sons for high political office.
 Bobby’s siblings echoed their father’s harsh judgment: sister Eunice once told a friend that, unlike the rest of her siblings, Bobby was “hopeless” and would “never amount to anything.”
 Reflecting on his own childhood, Bobby remarked, “I was very awkward. […] I was pretty quiet most of the time.
 And I didn’t mind being alone” (31).

-In the meantime, however, family pressures were the central theme in young Bobby’s story.
-This is a great illustration of what Dabrowski called the second factor.
-While the first factor is our physiological endowment—the stuff we often refer to as “nature”—the second factor is our “nurture,” and all the environmental and social pressure it entails.
+In the meantime, however, family pressures were the central theme in young Bobby’s story, illustrating what in TPD is called the second factor.
+While the first factor is our physiological endowment—the stuff we often refer to as “nature”—the second factor is our “nurture” and all the environmental and social pressure it entails.
 Despite Bobby’s resistance to peer pressure, his father loomed large in his life, and generally not in an uplifting way.
 As Thomas reviews his subject’s youth, he speculates that in a later era, young Bobby would have been diagnosed with depression.
 He wanted to be recognized in the family the way that Joe and Jack were—to prove he wasn’t the runt that his father thought he was (54).
 And so the second factor was the rudder that steered Robert Kennedy’s early adulthood.